ahmed22362/TCPvsUDP/README.md

 Cons of UDP: all the features of TCP that do not appear in UDP.

 Code example: use netcat (needed to install on windows)

+- ### thanks to Hussein Nasser for all his efforts.